 “Ok Google, why does your wake-up word work so well?” is a question we could ask directly to the voice assistant of this digital giant.
 However, it would be very difficult to obtain the answer from an artificial intelligence because of the complexity of this technology.
 This is where we come into action!

 As a reminder, the Wake-Up Word, or Hot Word, is a brick, a module, of speech recognition in the global sense of the term.
 It is a word or a series of words that allows to trigger the voice recording of the user of a speech recognition system.
-Although, if we make a small retrospective of the news of Google we can realize that their assistants like to listen a little more than what is expected.
+Although, if we make a small retrospective of the news of Google we can realize that their assistants tend to listen a little more than what is expected.

 This “keyword” such as the famous “Ok Google” is used to activate the system for two reasons: